tannerdolby/eleventy-plugin-metagen/README.md

 # eleventy-plugin-metagen
 An Eleventy [shortcode](https://www.11ty.dev/docs/shortcodes/) which generates document metadata containing: Open Graph, Twitter card, generic meta tags and a canonical link.

 ## What does it do?
-It turns [shortcodes](https://www.11ty.dev/docs/shortcodes/) like this:
+The plugin turns [11ty shortcodes](https://www.11ty.dev/docs/shortcodes/) like this:

 ```html
 {% metagen